daudmalik06/PhpChromeToPdf/README.md

 * `useHtml` to use the html code instead of url to convert to pdf or to take screenshot

-* `setOutputDirectory` directory to save the output (screenshots and pdf) the default directory is tmporary directory of your operating system
+* `setOutputDirectory` directory to save the output (screenshots and pdf) the default directory is temporary directory of your operating system

 * `getPdf` it receives optional path parameter to save the pdf file at if not provided it will save in output directory or temp directory of your